Rocco Dan Baldelli

 - Born September 25, 1981 in Woonsocket, RI USA

 Rocco Baldelli graduated from Bishop Hendricken High School, in Warwick, Rhode Island.
-He was an All-State selection in Baseball, Volleyball, Basketball & Outdoor Track, and academically, he finished in the top 10% of his graduating class.
-He was offered and accepted a baseball scholarship to Wake Forest University but signed a contract with the Tampa Bay Devil Rays after being drafted with pick number 6 in the first round of the 2000 amateur draft.
+He was an All-State selection in baseball, volleyball, basketball and outdoor track, and finished in the top 10% of his graduating class academically.
+He was offered and accepted a baseball scholarship to Wake Forest University but signed a contract with the Tampa Bay Devil Rays after being taken with the 6th overall selection of the 2000 amateur draft.
 After a couple of so-so years in the minors, he blossomed in 2002, hitting a combined .331 with 19 homers and 71 RBI at three levels of the Devil Rays' organization.
 This earned him Baseball America's Minor League Player of the Year honors.

-He made the Devil Rays' opening day line-up in 2003, being the starting centerfielder at age 21.
-His first major league game was against the Boston Red Sox; he lined a double down the third base line off Pedro Martinez for his first hit.
+He made the Devil Rays' Opening Day lineup in 2003, being the starting center fielder at age 21.
+His first game came against the Boston Red Sox; he lined a double down the third base line off Pedro Martinez for his first hit.
 He went on to reach base safely in his first 24 career games, a major league record.
-After his first two years with the Devil Rays, he appeared headed for superstardom: he hit .289 with 78 RBI in 156 games in 2003 and was named to the 2003 Topps All-Star Rookie Team, then followed that with a .280 batting average, 16 homers and 74 RBI in 2004.
-However, almost nothing would go right for him from that point on.
+After his first two years with the Devil Rays, he appeared headed for superstardom: he hit .289 with 78 RBI in 156 games in 2003 and was named to the 2003 Topps All-Star Rookie Team, then followed with a .280 batting average, 16 homers and 74 RBI in 2004.
+Sadly, almost nothing went right from then on.